openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide.rst

 Each predicted token is compared, and when there is a difference between the draft and main model, the last token predicted by the main model is kept.
-Then, the draft model acquires this token and retries prediction of the next K tokens, thus repeating the cycle.
+Then, the draft model acquires this token and tries prediction of the next K tokens, thus repeating the cycle.

 This method eliminates the need for multiple infer requests to the main model,